braindef/word-stats/readme.txt

 Or follow me on Twitter: [https://twitter.com/FranOntanaya](https://twitter.com/FranOntanaya)

 == Changelog ==
+= 4.5.0 =
+* Fix: PHP 5.5 compatibility issue.
+* Fix: Strip shortcodes.
+* Fix: Provisionally raised max_execution_time to 5 minutes on load_report_stats to avoid timeouts when viewing all time stats.
+* Fix: Added isset checks on worker state function to avoid Illegal string offset warnings on upgrade.
+* Fix: Option boxes width.
+* Fix: Both LIX and the average readability index now floor at 0
+* Fix: Dash submenu is not disabled during stats collection -- will just alert that counting is underway
+* Fix: Stats collection alert was displayed with 0 posts left.
+* Fix: Changed some paths so they still work when Word Stats is installed in a folder different from default
+* Removed pre 4.4.1 version upgrade code.
+* Replaced the Donate button with a LinkedIn link.
+* Tentatively added a timeout check to the stats collection worker

 = 4.4.2 =
 * Fix: 'Undefined index' notices in debug mode due to using $_GET variables before checking if they were set.
 * Fix: 'Undefined variable' notice due to word_stats_report_styles action being loaded when the worker was still busy collecting stats and add_submenu_page was disabled, therefore $page not being defined for the action.